apache/airavata-cerebrum/README.md

 Airavata Cerebrum requires python3.10+ environment.
 It is currently tested only in Linux operating system.
 We recommend create a virtual environment using conda as below:
 ```
-conda create -n cerebrum python=3.10
+conda create -n cerebrum python=3.10 nest-simulator
 conda activate cerebrum
 ```

-### Download and Install

-Following command will download Airavata Cerebrum into your environment.
+The following pip command will download and install Airavata Cerebrum into the environment created above.
 ```
 pip3 install git+https://github.com/apache/airavata-cerebrum.git
 ```

-Check the `resources/notebooks` folder for examples of usage.
+Check the `resources/notebooks/V1L4-Notebook.ipynb` folder for examples of usage.

+See [INSTALL.md](INSTALL.md) for details about how to install for a development environment and other issues.